-Renewal of MOU between Global Affairs Canada and Infrastructure Asia
+Renewal of Memorandum of Understanding (MOU) between Global Affairs Canada and Infrastructure Asia

-Global Affairs Canada and Infrastructure Asia signed a new memorandum of understanding to extend their collaboration in infrastructure development in Southeast Asia by a further two years.
+Global Affairs Canada and Infrastructure Asia renewed their Memorandum Of Understanding (MOU) to extend their collaboration in infrastructure development in Southeast Asia by a further two years.

 RENEWAL OF MEMORANDUM OF UNDERSTANDING BETWEEN

 GLOBAL AFFAIRS CANADA AND INFRASTRUCTURE ASIA ON INFRASTRUCTURE COLLABORATION